robconery/blog/_posts/2012-08-12-avoiding-messy-situations-with-knockoutjs-and-javascript.md

 ---
 layout: post
-title: Avoiding Messy Situations With KnockoutJS and Javascript
+title: Avoiding Messy Situations With KnockoutJS and JavaScript
 summary: "Any tool can create a mess. <a href=\"http://wekeroad.com/2011/08/18/my-eyes-please-youre-killing-javascript-kitties/\">Some seem more prone to messes then others</a> - that's what I thought of <a href=\"http://knockoutjs.com\">KnockoutJS</a> until recently when I had a chance to catch up with <a href=\"http://blog.stevensanderson.com\">Steve Sanderson</a> - Knockout's creator.
 We talked, I tried some different things.
 I've changed my mind."
 image: /img/knockout_slide.png
 date: "2012-08-12"